- Home

 If you think you or someone you know is having a heart attack, it’s important to call 999 immediately.

-Chest pain is the most common symptom in men and women – though it’s worth being aware that women may be more likely to experience other symptoms, such as shortness of breath, feeling sick, or having back or jaw pain.
+Chest pain is the most common symptom in men and women.
+Although it’s worth being aware that women may be more likely to experience other symptoms, such as shortness of breath, nausea, or back or jaw pain.

-Once an ambulance has been called for a suspected heart attack, the NHS advises that you or the person you’re calling on behalf of…
+Once an ambulance has been called, the NHS advises that you or the person you’re calling on behalf of…

-While, for many people, it can be scary to think about, it’s also worth familiarising yourself with what steps to follow if someone is in cardiac arrest – as it could save a life.
+While it can be scary to think about, it’s also worth familiarising yourself with what steps to follow if someone is in cardiac arrest, as it could save a life.
 You can find more details about what to do on the NHS website.

 Final thoughts…